Darxo/Hardened/README.md

 - World Parties with champions will display an orange skull on top of their socket
 - Hostile Locations now display a tooltip line if they hide defender
 - Display duplicate Situations in towns
+- Display all NPCs in the combat dialog with a scroll wheel
 - Display participating brothers in arena contract dialog
 - Any location that you discover now removes fog of war from the tile it is sitting on
 - Add option in arena contract dialog to "think it over", if too few, or the wrong brothers were selected for the fight